richgong/Launchpad_Pro95/README.md

 Forked from the original Launchpad Pro95 script.

 Thank God for open source software!

+## See diff

+How is this different from the Official Launchpad Pro95 script?

+(Click here for diff)[https://github.com/hdavid/Launchpad_Pro95/compare/master...richgong:master]

 ---